Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 EventHubBufferedProducerClient bufferedProducer = bufferedProducerMock.Object;

+// The following demonstrates how to use the mocked EnqueueEventAsync.
+This would be where application
+// methods can be called and tested.

 // This is an illustrative fail handler that can be added to the mock buffered producer.

 Func<SendEventBatchFailedEventArgs, Task> sendFailed = new(async args =>